FreeRTOS/FreeRTOS-Plus-TCP/test/unit-test/README.md

     - Not found?
 Try `apt-get install make`.
 2. Ruby (You can check whether you have this by typing `ruby --version`)
     - Not found?
 Try `apt-get install ruby`.
-3. Downloaded the repo with --recurse-submodules option to include CMock (and by extension Unity) in the cloned repo.
+3. CMake version > 3.13.0 (You can check whether you have this by typing `cmake --version`)
+    - Not found?
+Try `apt-get install cmake`
+    - Try the `cmake --version` command.
+If still the version number is >= 3.13.0, skip to (4.) or else, continue.
+    - You will need to get the latest CMake version using curl or wget (or similar command).
+        - Uninstall the current version of CMake using `sudo apt remove --purge --auto-remove cmake`.
+        - Download the 3.13.0 version using `wget https://cmake.org/files/v3.13/cmake-3.13.0.tar.gz`.
+        - Extract the cmake download using `tar -xzvf cmake-3.13.0.tar.gz`.
+        - Go to the extracted folder (`cd cmake-3.13.0`) and run `./bootstrap`.
+        - Run `make -j$(nproc)' and then run `sudo make install`.
+        - Check the version using `cmake --version` command.
+4. Download the repo and include the submodules using the following commands.
-    - `git clone https://github.com/FreeRTOS/FreeRTOS.git --recurse-submodules ./FreeRTOS_Dir`
+    - `git clone https://github.com/FreeRTOS/FreeRTOS.git ./FreeRTOS_Dir`
+    - `git submodule update --checkout --init --recursive tools/CMock test/FreeRTOS-Kernel`

 ### To run the Unit tests:
-Go to `FreeRTOS/FreeRTOS-Plus/Test/Unit-Tests`.
-Most probably you are in the mentioned directory already.
-Run:
+Go to `test/unit-test`.
+CMake: (do replace the `<your-build-directory>` with directory of your choice)
+- `cmake -B<your-build-directory> .`
+Make and coverage:
+- `cd <your-build-directory>`
-- `make clean`
+- `make all`
 - `make coverage`

 You should see an output similar to this:
 ```
 -----------------------
-3 Tests 0 Failures 0 Ignored
+6 Tests 0 Failures 0 Ignored
 OK
 Capturing coverage data from .
 ... <Skipped some lines here for the sake of brevity>